cblanken/tesys-tagboard/tesys_tagboard/home.md

 ## Some useful links

-- The [source code](https://github.com/cblanken/tesy-tagboard) for Tesy's Tagboard is available at [https://github.com/cblanken/tesy-tagboard](https://github.com/cblanken/tesy-tagboard).
+- The source code for Tesy's Tagboard is available on [Github](https://github.com/cblanken/tesy-tagboard).
 If you encounter any bugs feel free to submit a [bug report](https://github.com/cblanken/tesy-tagboard/issues/new/choose).
 Thanks!
-- There is a [live demo](https://tagboard.cblanken.dev) at [https://tagboard.cblanken.dev](https://tagboard.cblanken.dev) with some pre-populated data if you'd like to see a sample of what the application looks and feels like.
+- There is also a [live demo](https://tagboard.cblanken.dev) with some pre-populated data if you'd like to see a sample of what the application looks and feels like.